RashidCodes/RashidCodes/README.md

 # Hey there👋

 Welcome to my portfolio.
-I'm Rashid Mohammed, a Master of Applied Data Science graduate from the University of Southern Queensland [UniSQ](https://www.unisq.edu.au/) in Australia.
+I'm Rashid.
 I collaborate with experienced data scientists, software developers, etc. to help businesses leverage the power of their data in their decision-making processes.
 I have experience with machine learning, exploratory data analysis, multivariate statistics, hypothesis testing, data mining, and several others.

 <br/>